Rohan4201/Rohan4201.github.io/content/authors/admin/_index.md

 email: "greninja4201@gmail.com"
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am an aspiring Quantitative Researcher with a strong background in mathematics, statistics, and financial modeling.
+Currently employed at JP Morgan Chase & Co., I have honed my skills in quantitative analysis, risk assessment, and model development.
+My passion lies in leveraging data-driven insights to enhance decision-making in finance and machine learning.
+Let’s connect — I’m always eager to discuss the art of turning data into wisdom.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/Rohan_Shinde_CV.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.